-Kaskaskia College is extending itself throughout District 501 to provide educational opportunities for all the residents of our district.
-The addition of Salem, Trenton, Nashville, Vandalia and Greenville Education Centers makes it possible for those unable to attend classes on main campus to continue their education.
+Kaskaskia College extends itself throughout District 501 to provide educational opportunities for all the residents of our district.
+The addition of Greenville, Nashville, Salem, Trenton, and Vandalia Education Centers makes it possible for those unable to attend classes on main campus to continue their education at a location closer to home.
 Programs and courses are offered whenever feasible and consistent with efficient use of available resources at the centers or other locations upon request.
-Information is available by calling (618) 545-3485.
+Information is available by calling the Regional Director of Education Centers (618) 545-3485.